- class ivsrealtime.Client#

-A participant token is an authorization token used to publish/subscribe to a stage.
+A participant token is a token that authenticates a participant when they join a stage.

-The following resources contain information about your IVS live stream (see Getting Started with Amazon IVS):
+The following resources contain information about your IVS live stream (see Getting Started with Amazon IVS Real-Time Streaming):

-Stage — A stage is a virtual space where multiple participants can exchange audio and video in real time.
+Stage — A stage is a virtual space where participants can exchange video in real time.